wsugarman/sweetener/docs/Getting-Started/Sweetener.Reliability.md

 };
 ```

+Commonly used `DelayHandlers` may be found in the `DelayPolicy` class, including:
+- `DelayPolicy.None` - The underlying delegate is retried immediately
+- `DelayPolicy.Constant()` - The delay between attempts is a constant period of time
+- `DelayPolicy.Linear(int)` - The delay between attempts increases linearly
+- `DelayPolicy.Exponential(int, Random)` - The delay between attempts increases exponentially

 ## Advanced Scenarios

 ### Asynchronous Operations

 `Sweetener.Reliability` also supports asynchronous operations.
 All reliable delegates,
 synchronous or otherwise, support asynchronous invocation with methods like `InvokeAsync`
-that will asynchronously delay.
-However, if the underlying delegate is also asynchronous,
+which will asynchronously wait between invocation attempts.
+However, if the underlying delegate
-`InvokeAsync` will also `await` the delegate itself.
+is also asynchronous, `InvokeAsync` will `await` the delegate itself.

 In the following example, the asynchronous method `SendSometimes` is wrapped using an
 asynchronous reliable function: